feathersjs-ecosystem/feathers-rethinkdb/README.md

 - [Pagination and Sorting](http://docs.feathersjs.com/databases/pagination.html) - How to use pagination and sorting for the database adapter
 - [Querying](http://docs.feathersjs.com/databases/querying.html) - The common adapter querying mechanism

-The `feathers-rethinkdb` adapter is built to use [`rethinkdbdash`](https://github.com/neumino/rethinkdbdash), which is a progressive version of the rethinkdb node driver which simplifies the connection process.
+The `feathers-rethinkdb` adapter is built to use [`rethinkdbdash`](https://github.com/neumino/rethinkdbdash), which is a progressive version of the RethinkDB node driver which simplifies the connection process.
 It also provides some other benefits like connection pooling .

 ## Complete Example